 On the other hand, there’s the “pessimist” who wrote “It’s only weird if it doesn’t work:” the NEW worst slogan in the world.
 Among other things, he said in essence that such fan practices are all part of some axis of evil responsible for all the bad things that have happened in the world since Day One.
 (Which brings to mind Marty McFly’s “Lighten up, jerk!”)

 Then too he wrote that such fan superstition is “ignorant, embarrassing, and frankly makes me a little pessimistic about humanity.
 Do you really think that wearing that unwashed jersey will help your team win?”
-To which I respond:
+To which I can only respond:

 “Hey pal, tell that to Moses!”